hasukmin12/nnUNet_CADD/documentation/expected_epoch_times.md

 (they provide a good spectrum of dataset properties)
 - we use the nnUNetTrainerV2_5epochs trainer.
 This will run only for 5 epochs and it will skip validation.
 From the 5 epochs, we select the fastest one as the epoch time.
 - We will also be running the nnUNetTrainerV2_5epochs_dummyLoad trainer on the 3d_fullres config (called **3d_fullres dummy**).
 This trainer does not use the dataloader and instead uses random dummy inputs, bypassing all data augmentation (CPU) and I/O bottlenecks.
 - All trainings are done with mixed precision.
 This is why Pascal GPUs (Titan Xp) are so slow (they do not have tensor cores)

 # How to run the benchmark
 First go into the folder where the preprocessed data and plans file of the task you would like to use are located.
+For me this is
-For me this is `/home/fabian/data/nnUNet_preprocessed/Task002_Heart`
+`/home/fabian/data/nnUNet_preprocessed/Task002_Heart`

 Then run the following python snippet.
 This will create our custom **3d_fullres_large** configuration.
 Note that this large configuration will only run on GPUs with 16GB or more!
-We included it in the test because some GPUs (V100, A100) can shine when they get more work to do per iteration.
+We included it in the test because some GPUs (V100, and probably also A100) can shine when they get more work to do per iteration.
 ```python
 from batchgenerators.utilities.file_and_folder_operations import *
 plans = load_pickle('nnUNetPlansv2.1_plans_3D.pkl')